rdeusser/kompose/docs/introduction.md

 ### What's Kompose?

-Kompose is a conversion tool for Docker Compose to container orchestrators such as Kubernetes (or OpenShift).
+Kompose is a conversion tool for Docker Compose to container orchestrators such as Kubernetes.

 Why do developers love it?